CloudKidStudio/SoundJS/README.md

 * FlashAudioPlugin can handle changing the master volume before the swf is loaded.
 * Sound gets the extension and filename differently from the url so that assets retrieved via PHP service don't break it.
 * Added global pause() and resume() to Sound.
+* Added _volume as a property to AbstractPlugin so it wouldn't be undefined before setVolume() was called